 Setting a beacon is useful when you want to keep track of a familiar landmark as you explore a new area or when you are going somewhere and want to be informed about your surroundings along the way.
 The beacon feature does not give you turn-by-turn directions, but it does give you an audible beacon that tells you the direction to your destination, relative to where you are currently located.
 Using the beacon, your existing wayfinding skills, and even your favorite navigation app, you can choose how you want to get to your destination yourself.

-To set a beacon: tap the “Set a Beacon” button on the home screen.
-This will load a list of nearby places ordered by distance.
-Either step through the list or use the search bar at the top of the screen to find the place you wish to set the beacon on.
-Tapping an item in this list will return you to the home screen and turn on an audible beacon coming from the direction of the destination you selected.
+To set a beacon: tap the “Set Audio Beacon” button on the home screen.
+This will load the “Select a Location” screen.
+At the top of this screen there’s a search box and there will be a list of up to 5 of your recent places from which you can choose.
+To find somewhere else nearby, select the ‘Explore Nearby Places button’ for a list of up to 50 of the closest named places, in proximity order, from which you can choose.
+Tapping an item will return you to the home screen and turn on an audible beacon coming from the direction of the destination you selected.

 To clear the current beacon: simply press the “Clear Beacon” button on the home screen.